botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 }
 ```

 Inject exploit in to read or delete user sensitive data.
+After injection, trigger new spawned node child processes, by using admin panel maintenance jobs button.
+This will action on Carlos `secret` file.

 ```JSON
 "__proto__": {